Kipsigis people: Kipchomber arap Koilege

-He lived in Cheriri in Kiptere before he was imprisoned by the British and sent to Rusinga island of Kisumu.
+Kipchomber lived in Cheriri in Kiptere before being imprisoned by the British and sent to Rusinga island of Kisumu.
 He was instrumental in dispersing Luo people from Kiptere to Sondu.
-Among the Kipsigis, and perhaps among all the other Kalenjin, Arap Koilege is believed to have blessed Kenyatta Jomo and handed to him his attire which included a hide, a belt colloquially called 'Kenyatet', a head gear among others after which, Koilege asked Kenyatta to visit a leader of the Maasai who was a Laibon.
-The attire was worn by Jomo very many ceremonial times when he was the president of Kenya.
-Today, Jomo Kenyatta's traditional attire is buried with him in a muselium in Kenya's National Assembly building in Nairobi.
+Among the Kipsigis, and perhaps among all the other Kalenjin, Arap Koilege is believed to have blessed Jomo Kenyatta and gave him his attire, which included a hide, a belt colloquially called 'Kenyatet', and a headdress; after this Koilege asked Kenyatta to visit a leader of the Maasai who was a Laibon.
+The attire was worn by Jomo on ceremonial occasions when he was the president of Kenya.
+Today, Jomo Kenyatta's traditional attire is buried with him in a mausoleum in Kenya's National Assembly building in Nairobi.